CloudBoost/developers/en/cache/basiccache.md

-#Clearing an instance of the cache
+#Clearing all the items in a cache

-To clear an instance of the cache, you need to call the clear method of the <span class="tut-snippet">CB.CloudCache</span> instance with no parameters.
+To clear an instance of the cache, you need to call the Clear method of the <span class="tut-snippet">CB.CloudCache</span> instance.

-clear method returns an empty cache object which is an instance of the CB.CloudCache. the object is of the following format.
+Clear method returns an empty cache object which is an instance of the CB.CloudCache. the object is of the following format.
- { _type : 'cache', name: 'cacheName', size : '0kb' };

 ==JavaScript==
 <span class="js-lines" data-query="clear">
 ```
 cache.clear({
     success : function(cache){
-        //cache is the an empty instance of CB.CloudCache ..
+        //cache is the an empty instance of CB.CloudCache
         console.log(cache);
     }, error : function(error){
         console.log(error);